 Does California impose an inheritance tax?

 The federal government does not impose inheritance taxes.
 Instead, they are only imposed, if at all, on the state level.
 Not all states impose an inheritance tax, in fact, only a few states still do.
 Currently, only four states continue to impose inheritance taxes: Iowa, Kentucky, Nebraska, and Pennsylvania.
-Tennessee was the last state to eliminate inheritance taxes as of December 31, 2015.
 California eliminated its inheritance tax as of January 1, 2005.

 How is inheritance tax different from estate tax?